ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   rsp = self.ADP_MYSQL.hasReceivedRow(timeout=input('TIMEOUT'))

-.. note:: Un exemple est disponible dans les échantillons de tests ``/Samples/Tests_Adapters/15_Database.tsx``.
+.. note :: An example is available in the `` / Samples / Tests_Adapters / 15_Database.tsx`` test samples.

-Adaptateur SNMP
+SNMP adapter
 --------------

-L'adaptateur ``SNMP`` permet de recevoir des alarmes SNMP v1 ou v2.
+The SNMP adapter allows you to receive SNMP v1 or v2 alarms.

-La configuration de l'adaptateur consiste à indiquer à minima:
+The configuration of the adapter consists of indicating at least:
- - l'adresse d'écoute
+  - the listening address
- - le port d'écoute
+  - the listening port

-Exemple de configuration de l'adaptateur dans la section ``prepare`` du test.
+Example of configuring the adapter in the `` prepared`` section of the test.

 .. code-block:: python